 - Providers can’t find the information they need or wrestle with painful workflows

 - IT shops spend inordinate amounts of time designing, building and maintaining arcane interfaces

-- Healthcare IT professionals’ patience wears thin as they wait for their project to make it through the “HL7 Project Queue”
+- Health IT professionals’ patience wears thin as they wait for their project to make it through the “HL7 Project Queue”

 - Patients wonder why we still can’t keep track of all their vital information

 More than that, innovation is stifled: it’s overly difficulty for 3rd parties to develop useful applications that will integrate easily with EMR’s while providing elegant workflows.
 As a result, Health IT systems are dependent on EMR vendors to innovate.
 And they do innovate, but at their own pace and in areas that are of benefit and interest to them – which may or may not be the same as what their customers need.
 Contrast that with app development outside of healthcare.
 Think about rich diversity of the apps available for your iPhone or Android device and then consider how well these various apps collaborate with each other.
 Each does what it does well and, where appropriate, allows others to harness those capabilities and data.
 Why can’t healthcare information systems function this way?

 We are told that the barriers to interoperability in healthcare are technical, legal and financial.
 And of course there is some truth to this – but I think less than is claimed.
 In the end, I would argue this is more about leadership and business vision than any specific barriers.
 Let’s examine each of these areas briefly: